sofiardrgz/FigmaEmbedder/replit.md

   - /embed/marketing - Marketing analytics dashboard only
   - /embed/payments - Payments & invoices dashboard only
   - All routes support /no-frame variants for frameless embedding
+- Updated Netlify deployment configuration for all 14 embed routes
+- Successfully built and optimized for production deployment (239.43 kB gzipped)

 # User Preferences